 PWR-UP Choices Definition LAST STATE Controller will force the relay output to the last state they were in prior to the power outage.
-Note: This is the Default setting TURN ON The relay output switches ON when power is applied or reapplied to the controller.
+TURN ON The relay output switches ON when power is applied or reapplied to the controller.
 TURN OFF The relay output switches OFF when power is applied or reapplied to the controller ON/IN:1 The relay output switches ON when power is applied or reapplied to the controller if Input 1 is closed at the time of power-up.
 OFF/IN:1 The relay output switches OFF when power is applied or reapplied to the controller if Input 1 is closed at the time of power-up.